basis-technology-corp/annotated-data-model/README.md

 See the REX documentation for the information delivered with an entity mention.

+### RESOLVED_ENTITY ###

+Resolved Entities are the output of RES which associates an indoc (one or more entity mentions chained together) in a document with a real-world entity.
+See the RES documentation for the information delivered with a resolved entity.

 ### LANGUAGE_DETECTION_REGIONS ###

 This annotation provides for splitting a text into regions by language.